Udari Madhushani

 Arjun Nitin Bhagoji, Daniel Cullina, Vikash Sehwag, Prateek Mittal

-We provide lower-bounds on cross-entropy loss in persence of adversarial attacks on basic vision datasets.
+We provide lower-bounds on cross-entropy loss in the persence of adversarial attacks for common small-scale computer vision datasets.

 SSD: A Unified Framework for Self-Supervised outlier detection